Jaikishan1228/Brain-Tumor-Detection/README.md

         └── ...
 ```

+## Model Features & Performance

+### Custom Trained YOLOv8 Model
+The YOLOv8 model was custom trained on the BrainTumorYolov8 dataset for brain tumor detection.
+Below are the key performance metrics from the final epoch (20):

+- **Validation mAP@0.5:** 0.9028
+- **Validation mAP@0.5:0.95:** 0.6903
+- **Validation Precision:** 0.8974
+- **Validation Recall:** 0.8356
+- **Validation Box Loss:** 0.9635
+- **Validation Class Loss:** 0.7529
+- **Validation DFL Loss:** 1.2078

+These results indicate that the model achieves high accuracy in detecting and localizing brain tumors across the three classes (glioma, meningioma, pituitary).
+For detailed training curves and confusion matrices, see the plots in `yolov8_brain_tumor/exp1/`.

+---

 ## How to Use
 1. **Dataset Preparation:**
    - The dataset is organized in YOLO format under `BrainTumor/BrainTumorYolov8/` with `train`, `valid`, and `test` splits.